manohySr/react-and-django/README.md

 # react and django
- projetc i've done with react and django
+ projects i've done with react and django